Prince Leopold, Duke of Brabant: Death

 At his son's funeral, King Leopold II "broke down in public, collapsing to his knees beside the coffin and sobbing uncontrollably."
 Prince Leopold's body was interred at the royal vault at the Church of Our Lady of Laeken in Brussels.

 Leopold's premature death left his father with only two children remaining: Princess Louise and Princess Stéphanie.
 After their son's death, Leopold and Marie Henriette tried to have another child, hoping for a son.
-After the birth of yet another daughter, Clémentine, in 1872, the couple abandoned all hopes of ever having another son and their already strained marriage broke down completely.
+After the birth of yet another daughter, Clémentine, in 1872, the couple abandoned all hopes of ever having another son as male heir and their already strained marriage broke down completely.
+However, King Leopold II had two illegitimate sons, Lucien and Philippe, with Caroline Lacroix, whom the King briefly married five days before his death in 1909, but didn't succeed in bringing them to the Belgian throne.

 Upon his death in 1909, Leopold II was succeeded by his nephew, Albert I, whose eldest son would later succeed him as Leopold III.
+As before 1991, Belgium applied the Salic law, which prohibited females from succeeding the Belgian throne.